dendronhq/dendron-site/vault/dendron.faq.md

 ### Does Dendron support video?

-We currently don't support video playback from within iframes inside of VSCode.
-This works when publishing but not inside the VSCode preview.
+We currently don't support video playback from within iframes inside of VS Code.
+This works when publishing but not inside the VS Code preview.
-This is a limitation in the VSCode webview, see more details [here](https://github.com/microsoft/vscode/issues/54097).
+This is a limitation in the VS Code webview, see more details [here](https://github.com/microsoft/vscode/issues/54097).

 Currently, the recommendation is to link to your video (using a regular markdown link if its online or a wikilink if its local).
 See [[File Links|dendron://dendron.dendron-site/dendron.topic.links#file-links]].
 ## Other

 ### How to launch dendron with most recent vault quickly?

-In menu bar of VSCode, select `File` -> `New Window` and click the Dendron workspace in Recent section of the Welcome tab.
+In menu bar of VS Code, select `File` -> `New Window` and click the Dendron workspace in Recent section of the Welcome tab.

 ### Why are there `root` files in my notes?